KawaiiBunga/karma-scoreboard/README.md

 Features:

-- Shows Title Name, Kills, Deaths, Rank, and Ping
+- Shows Title, Name, Props, Kills, Deaths, Rank, and Ping
+- Mute Button
 - Every one of those rows are customizeable, including if they are enabled or not, color, and what they say (All done in configuration.lua)

 Things I want to do with this in the future -

-- Show Props
-- Mute Button
 - Catergorization for jobs
 - Maybe admin buttons???
 (Not sure)
 - Make it look just a little nicer